iotaledger/hornet/documentation/docs/references/peering.md

 ```

 You will need to find out your own `multiaddr` to give to your peers for neighboring.
 To do so, combine the `peerId` you received
-from the stdout when the Hornet node started up (or which was shown via the `p2pidentity-gen` CLI tool), and your
+from the stdout when the HORNET node started up (or which was shown via the `p2pidentity-gen` CLI tool), and your
 configured `p2p.bindAddress`.
 Replace the `/ip4/<ip_address>`/`/dns/<hostname>` segments with the actual information.

 You can find more information about `multiaddr` at the [libp2p docs page](https://docs.libp2p.io/concepts/addressing/).